ploomber/contributing/maintainer/conda-forge.md

 ## Adding version updates

-By default, PRs opeened by the bot won't detect version updates.
+By default, PRs opened by the bot won't detect version updates.
 To enable them, create a `conda-forge.yml` file in the path `recipes/{package-name}` and add this to the file:

 ```yaml
 bot: